qTox/qTox/MAINTAINING.md

   be signed, and websites can fairly well mess things up.
 - **always** test PR that is being merged.
 - **always** GPG-sign PR that you're merging.

+  Commits that are about to be merged don't have to be signed, but merge-commit **must** be signed.
+To simplify the process, and ensure that things are done "right", it's preferable to use the [`merge-pr.sh`] script, which does that for you automatically.
 - **use** [`merge-pr.sh`] script to merge PRs, e.g. `./merge-pr.sh 1234`.

   You don't have to use it, but then you're running into risk of breaking